Workday/canvas-kit/modules/_labs/pagination/react/README.md

 #### paginationContainerAriaLabel?: string;

-> Customizes the aria label for the Pagination Container Div.
+> Customizes the aria label for the Pagination container div.
 Default is 'Pagination'.

 #### previousPageAriaLabel?: string;